Secludedly/ZE-FusionBot/README.md

 ## 🚀 Introduction

 `ZE FusionBot` is a powerful and open-source SysBot.NET fork, initially tailored for the Discord server [Zeraora's Emporium](https://FreeMons.Org).
-While originally built for internal use, it has transformed into a beautiful, community-powered GUI with dozens of integrated forks and unique enhancements.
+While originally built for internal server use, it has transformed into a beautiful, community-powered GUI with dozens of integrated forks and unique enhancements, catering to every Nintendo Switch Pokémon game.

-At its core, FusionBot is powered by [hexbyt3's](https://github.com/bdawg1989) [PokeBot](https://github.com/bdawg1989/PokeBot) but significantly extended and redesigned with major community-driven features.

 ---